zaicro/Pquyquy.Application/README.md

 # Pquyquy.Application

-Pquyquy.Domain is a .NET library that forms part of the Pquyquy project group.
+Pquyquy.Application is a .NET library that forms part of the Pquyquy project group.
 This library provides common functionalities such as Behaviors, Exceptions, Wrappers, among others, that assist the main application layer.

 ## Table of Contents